White Sox vs. Reds Player Props Betting Odds

 |0

-- Nick Senzel has 19 hits with two doubles, three home runs and seven walks.
-He has driven in 12 runs with two stolen bases.
+- TJ Friedl has 34 hits with five doubles, a triple, two home runs and seven walks.
+He has driven in 12 runs with three stolen bases.

 |Opponent